apache/seatunnel/docs/en/connector-v2/sink/IoTDB.md

 ## Description

 Used to write data to IoTDB.

-Supports Batch and Streaming mode.
+## Key features

+- [x] exactly-once

+IoTDB supports the `exactly-once` feature through idempotent writing.
+If two pieces of data have the same `key` and `timestamp`, the new data will overwrite the old one.

+- [ ] schema projection

 :::tip